 Understanding how to work with files and folders is an important part of using your computer.
 Once you understand how files and folder work, you'll use them all the time.
-In this lesson, we'll show you the absolute basics of working with files, including how to open files, how to move your files into folders, and how to delete files
+In this lesson, we'll show you the basics of working with files, including how to open files, move your files into folders, and delete files.

 There are many different types of files you can use.
 For example, Microsoft Word documents, digital photos, digital music, and digital videos are all types of files.
 You might even think of a file as a digital version of a real-world thing you can interact with on your computer.
 When you use different applications, you'll often be viewing, creating, or editing files.

 Files are usually represented by an icon.
 In the image below, you can see a few different types of files on the desktop.